jesusantguerrero/jesusantguerrero.com/src/pages/journal/2021-review.md

 updated: '2021-12-31'
 ---

-This is my first year of doing a year in review.
-This have been by far my most productive years so far in all aspects of life so I thing it deserve to have an spot here in my personal space.
+This is my first year of doing "a year in review".
+This have been by far my most productive year so far in all aspects of life so I think it deserves an spot here in my personal space.

 ## Development:
 - I participated in my first hackathon ever [Vercel+Hashnode Hackathon](https://freesgen.hashnode.dev/introduction-to-zen) and launched my side project with most users so far with [zen](https://github.com/jesusantguerrero/zen).